 Pages on this site may contain affiliate links, which bring in a small commission at no cost to you.

-For many visitors, autumn in Paris is the most wonderful time of year: the scorching heat of summer has faded, the colours are at their brightest, and the hordes of visitors have returned home.
+For many visitors, Paris in the fall is the most wonderful time of year to visit: the scorching heat of summer has faded, the colours are at their brightest, and the hordes of visitors have returned home.

 Across the city, the aroma of freshly baked goods drifts out of patisserie doors and it is cool enough to begin dreaming of hot chocolate − at the very least, you can again enter a chocolate shop without worrying your purchases will melt into a mess.

-Yes, autumn is definitely one of the best times to visit Paris, although there's a huge difference between Paris in September (sunny and often warm) and Paris in November (potentially cold and rainy).
+Yes, autumn in Paris is definitely a delight, although there's a huge difference between Paris in September (sunny days and often warm) and Paris in November (potentially cold and rainy).

-There are many autumn events in Paris, with concerts and theaters reopening, but and beyond culture, there's energy in the air.
-Residents have rested up during the summer and brought back some of that easy feeling with them.
+There are many things to do in Paris in autumn, with concerts and theaters reopening, but and beyond culture, there's energy in the air.
+Residents have rested up during the summer and brought back some of that happy energy with them.

-The problem with Paris in the fall is that there's so much to do it's difficult to choose.
+The problem with fall season in Paris is that there's so much to do it's difficult to choose.